 When is the next eclipse?
-Get your solar eclipse and lunar eclipse dates here!
+See dates for 2018 solar eclipses and lunar eclipses.

 What is an Eclipse?

-A lunar eclipse occurs when the full Moon enters the shadow of Earth, which cuts off all or part of the sunlight reflected off the Moon.
+- A lunar eclipse occurs when the full Moon enters the shadow of Earth, which cuts off all or part of the sunlight reflected off the Moon.
+Lunar eclipses are technically visible from the entire night side of Earth, but during a penumbral eclipse, the dimming of the Moon’s illumination is slight.
 Learn more about lunar terminology.

-September 1, 2016: Annular Eclipse of the Sun This eclipse will not be visible from North America but will be visible from Africa, Indian Ocean and Antarctica.
+February 15, 2018: Partial Eclipse of the Sun.
+This eclipse is not visible from North America but can be viewed from Antarctica, southern South America, and the Falkland Islands.

-August 7, 2017: Partial eclipse of the Moon.
-This eclipse will not be visible from North America but can be seen from the western Pacific Ocean, Oceania, Australia, New Zealand, Asia, Africa, Europe, and easternmost tip of South America.
+July 27, 2018: Total Eclipse of the Moon.
+This eclipse is not visible from North America but can be viewed from Antarctica, Australia, Russia, Asia, Africa, Scandinavia, Europe, and central and eastern South America.